Saab 900: History

-The nomenclature GL and GLs was discontinued from 1985 onwards.
-Now, the base 900 had the single-carburettor engine.
-Two turbocharged models were offered: The 900 Turbo had the 8-valve engine, while the Turbo 16 (also Aero) had the 16-valve intercooled unit.
-Wheel trims (naturally aspirated cars) and alloys (turbos) were redesigned, and the Turbos also received chromed grilles.
-The 8-valve turbo received an intercooler for 1986, bringing up power to 155 PS, while the 16-valve cars had hydraulic engine mounts.
-The eight-valve Turbo was also available as a two-door.
+MY 1986 marked the introduction of the 16-valve engine without turbo and the 900 convertible, both only for North America initially, with the 8V engines taken off North American markets by the end of 1985.
+In Europe the eight-valve turbo received an intercooler for 1986, bringing up power to 155 PS without cat, while the 16-valve turbo cars had hydraulic engine mounts.
+The eight-valve Turbo was also available as a two-door sedan.
 Side marker lights at the rear of the front fenders were also added, while the 900i gained new interior fabrics.
 The new Saab-Scania badge was introduced, placed in the steering wheel, on the bonnet, and on the bootlid.
-1986 also marked the introduction of the 16-valve 900i 16 and 900 convertible, both only for North America initially.
+Wheel trims (naturally aspirated cars) and alloys (turbos) were redesigned, and the Turbos also received chromed grilles.